Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 What means a single scancode like "`5D,EO`":

 `5D`: this first couple it's the scancode of the key.
-`E0`: this second couple can be 00 or E0; some keys share the scancode (first couple), changing only this part.
+`E0`: this second couple can be 00 or E0; some keys have the same first couple, changing only this part.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="100"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)